 - Birth injuries, such as from exposure to chemicals

 You do not have to face this alone.
 Deciding whether to sue the military for medical malpractice is a big decision that should be made with the guidance of experts in the field.
 If you feel that your claim meets the characteristics above, reach out to JJS for review by a competent, trustworthy legal professional.
-Some of the victories achieved by Janet, Janet and Suggs have resulted in multimillion-dollar judgments for survivors of negligent care such as mismanaged or delayed deliveries, poor postoperative care, and delayed resuscitation.
+Some of the victories achieved by Janet, Janet & Suggs have resulted in multimillion-dollar judgments for survivors of negligent care such as mismanaged or delayed deliveries, poor postoperative care, and delayed resuscitation.

 For over 40 years, our firm has been securing justice for service members, veterans, and their families.
 If you or a loved one has been harmed by military medical negligence, our team is here to fight for the compensation and justice your family deserves.
-There are no fees until we win, so contact us today for a free, no-obligation consultation to discuss your case.
+There are no fees until you win, so contact us today for a free, no-obligation consultation to discuss your case.
 We’ll help guide you down the road to recovery.